Trenching and Excavation

 SLOPE IT.
 SHORE IT.
 SHIELD IT.

-OSHA has made reducing trenching and excavation hazards the Agency's Priority Goal.
+OSHA is focusing on reducing trenching and excavation hazards.
 Trench collapses, or cave-ins, pose the greatest risk to workers' lives.
 To prevent cave-ins:

 - SLOPE or bench trench walls